hakt0r/node-tagscale/README.md

   - node**JS** 4+
   - node-gyp
   - c/c++ compiler suite
-  - ccache (optional)
-  - dietlibc (optional)

-Compiles upscaledb ad-hoc if no library is found on the system;
+Compiles upscaledb ad-hoc if no library is found on the system or the maintainer repository;
   the Author names the following (debian) packages as dependencies.

   - libgoogle-perftools-dev
   - libboost-filesystem-dev
   - libboost-thread-dev
   - libboost-dev
   - libuv ( >1.0.0 - from debian testing seems to suffice, in my experience )

-Not needed from my side and optional:
+### Optionals
+  - ccache (optional)
+  - dietlibc (optional)
   - libdb-dev
   - protobuf-compiler
   - libprotobuf-dev